 - It’s super easy to make

 - This recipe makes a LOT of fudge, which means easy gifts for neighbors, friends, and co-workers

 - It’s LOADED with chocolate

 - It’s got Bailey’s which (in my opinion) livens up any dessert!

 So remember back there when I said fudge is really easy to make?
-You’re probably thinking whatttttt?!!?
+You may not have believed me.

 Let me reassure you – this fudge is totally doable!
 However, here are some helpful tips to ensure an easy breezy fudge-making experience for you.